 World’s Top-Selling Plug-in Hybrid SUV Starts at only $42,998

-Mississauga, ON, September 28, 2017 – The best-selling Plug-in Hybrid-Electric Vehicle (PHEV) in Europe is coming to Canada.
-The all-new 2018 Mitsubishi Outlander PHEV arrives this December with a starting MSRP of $42,998, and that’s before the applicable provincial electric-vehicle rebate programs.
+Mississauga, Ontario – Jan 19, 2018 – The world’s best-selling Plug-in Hybrid-Electric Vehicle (PHEV) is available in dealerships with a starting MSRP of $42,998, and that’s before the applicable provincial electric-vehicle rebate programs.

 Available in two well-equipped price lines and one package, SE S-AWC, SE S-AWC Touring Package and GT S-AWC, Outlander PHEV is the culmination of Mitsubishi Motors’ 100-year history of automotive excellence, 50 years of electro-mobility and decades of four-wheel drive technology honed on the international rally circuit.
 Featuring a highly efficient 2.0-litre gas engine and two highly efficient electric motors, along with Mitsubishi Motors’ superior Super All-Wheel Control (S-AWC) system, the Mitsubishi Outlander PHEV delivers SUV capabilities and EV efficiency like nothing else in the industry.

 “To offer a market-first, technological tour-de-force that with seating for five passengers, room for their gear, 1,500-pound towing capability, off-road SUV prowess and practicality, and a 10-year powertrain and battery warranty all wrapped in an environmentally-friendly EV system, makes for an outstanding consumer proposition,” said Tony Laframboise, president and CEO, Mitsubishi Motor Sales of Canada.